 Applicants must submit a certification from the architect confirming that the Project can meet the required building standards for the category selected below (refer to exhibit list of the Consolidated Application).
 For example, if an applicant selects LEED Gold, the architect must certify that the Project can meet the LEED Gold standard.
 If the certification is missing or if the architect's certification does not reconcile with the applicant's election, the Project shall not receive any points in this criterion.

-National Green

-Enterprise USGBC LEED Building

-EPA Energy Green for Homes - v4 Standard

-Star v3 Communities HD & C (NAHB) No. Points
+EPA Energy Star v3 Enterprise Green Communities USGBC LEED v4 for Homes / BD & C National Green Building Standard (NAHB) No. Points

 X Certified Certified Bronze 1

 Silver Silver 2

 Gold Gold 3

 Platinum Emerald 4